top of page

 and why They are Wrong.

-However, many of the photographers who continue to practice questionable behaviour, even after being told of its potential to harm birds, do so for reasons which do not stand up to science, rational, dispassionate analysis, the law or plain common sense.
+However, many of the photographers who continue to practice questionable behaviour, even after being told of its potential to harm birds, do so for reasons which don't stand up to science, rational, dispassionate analysis, the law, or plain common sense.
 Sadly, the 'need' for great bird images often clouds their ability to see the issue from an objective point of view.

 “One of the things I tell young photographers at the end of the day is, never forget that your reputation is everything.
 If you want to take shortcuts, if you’re exposed, you will set everything back decades,” [Brian] Skerry [long time National Geographic photographer] says.
 “You have to be above reproach.
 You have to do it right”: How to photograph wildlife ethically, by Melissa Groo.

-Further, certain behaviours are so common, such as the use of call playback to attract birds to perches, that they have become 'normalised'.
-NORMALISATION is the negative concept when certain behaviours or outcomes are seen, or demonstrated by role models, so often that they become regarded as normal without consideration of context or ethical justification.
+Additionally, some behaviors, like using call playback to lure birds to perches, are so prevalent that they have become 'normalized'.
+NORMALIZATION refers to the negative concept when certain behaviors or outcomes are observed or exhibited by role models so frequently that they are considered normal without taking context or ethical justification into account.

-I hope by setting out the below, it will help many people to both 'see' where their logic may be misconceived, and for others, provide an answer to the most common excuses that are used when ethical issues are raised.
+I hope that by outlining the following, it will assist many people in recognizing where their logic might be flawed and offer others a response to the most common excuses given when ethical issues are brought up.

 “Having heard all of this you may choose to look the other way but you can never again say you did not know”